 Pay Off Your Debt

-Below, you’ll find a list of ways you can start to cut expenses and save where it truly matters.
+Below is a list of ways to cut expenses and save where it truly matters.

 Increase Your Savings

 Here's where things get interesting.
 Here are some tips for making the magic happen.

 Put a percentage of money aside from every paycheck

 Decide on the number after accounting for your regular monthly expenses.
 Here's the strategy I used in 2014.